nishatandmusa/nishatandmusa.github.io/_pages/work-with-nishatandmusa.md

     alt: "placeholder image"
     title: "Photograph with Yongnuo lens"
 ---

+## Visit Bend, OR
+California is home to a lot of seaside towns and Cambria is definitely one of the best towns to visit.
+It has stunning beaches, sea cliffs, hiking and biking trails, and a cute little downtown.
+We worked on this project to highlight E-biking at the Fiscalini Ranch Preserve in Cambria.

+{% include gallery id="gallery_bend" caption="" %}

+## Bryce Canyon Country
+California is home to a lot of seaside towns and Cambria is definitely one of the best towns to visit.
+It has stunning beaches, sea cliffs, hiking and biking trails, and a cute little downtown.
+We worked on this project to highlight E-biking at the Fiscalini Ranch Preserve in Cambria.

+{% include gallery id="gallery_bryce" caption="" %}

 ## Visit Cambria
 California is home to a lot of seaside towns and Cambria is definitely one of the best towns to visit.
 It has stunning beaches, sea cliffs, hiking and biking trails, and a cute little downtown.
 We worked on this project to highlight E-biking at the Fiscalini Ranch Preserve in Cambria.